Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Shortly before Chikatsuyu, you will pass Gyuba-doji, a small statue showing Kazan, one of the first emperors to do the Kumano Kodo pilgrimage, sitting on a horse and cow

-If your accommodation doesn’t provide dinner (or you chose not to book it), there are a few small cafes/restaurants (we had a great meal at Tororoya restaurant [Google Maps location]) in Chikatsuyu, though all close pretty early.
-Also, make sure you pop into the local A Coop Supermarket [Google Maps location] in Chikatsuyu to buy provisions for the next day.
+Suppose your accommodation doesn’t provide dinner (or you chose not to book it).
+In that case, there are a few small cafes/restaurants (we had a great meal at Tororoya restaurant [Google Maps location]) in Chikatsuyu, though all close pretty early.
+Also, pop into the local A Coop Supermarket [Google Maps location] in Chikatsuyu to buy provisions for the next day.

-Download the Takijiri-oji to Takahara map and Takahara (via Chikatsuyu) to Tsugizakura-oji (Nonaka) map to use offline during your hike.
+During your hike, you can download the Takijiri-oji to the Takahara map and the Takahara (via Chikatsuyu) to the Tsugizakura-oji (Nonaka) map offline.

 path into chikatsuyu